Skynet (satellite): Skynet 6A transition satellite

+Skynet 6 future vision

 The vision for Skynet 6 is a flexible system architecture that combines UK government, allied and commercial satellites.
 The MOD has become a user of U.S. military constellations Advanced Extremely High Frequency (AEHF) and the Wideband Global Satcom (WGS) systems, and may become a partner in the Mobile User Objective System (MUOS).
 Part of the enhanced capability would be to support data links to unmanned aerial vehicles and F-35B Lightning II aircraft.

 As of 2019, Skynet is the large part of the MOD Future Beyond Line of Sight Satellite Communications programme (FBLOS), which extends to 2041, and has four elements: